LinkedEarth/ec_workshops_py/chapters/module3.md

 2. Create a sinusoidal signal corresponding to the time vector with a periodicity of 20 years.

 <codeblock id="03_01">
-To create a sin wave, look whether numpy as a functionality to do so in [their documentation](https://numpy.org/doc/stable/index.html).
+To create a sine wave, look whether numpy has a functionality to do so in [their documentation](https://numpy.org/doc/stable/index.html).

-The mathematical formula is: sin(2 * pi * freq * time)
+The mathematical formula is: sin(2 pi * freq * time)

 </codeblock>